Support metrics are not isolated numbers. Each metric signals system behavior and must be interpreted in context.

 CSAT captures perceived service quality immediately after an interaction.
 It measures customer reaction, not operational mechanics.

 CSAT becomes useful when segmented.
 A single average hides variance between issue types.
-Refund requests may produce lower satisfaction than password resets.
-Escalations may produce lower satisfaction than first-contact resolutions.
+Refund requests produce lower satisfaction than password resets.
+Escalations produce lower satisfaction than first-contact resolutions.

 Net Promoter Score (NPS)

-Support-related declines in NPS often appear when customers experience repeated friction across interactions rather than single incidents.
-A pattern of slow resolutions or unresolved issues can reduce trust over time.
-NPS should be interpreted cautiously within support analytics.
-It is a broader sentiment indicator, not an operational KPI.
+Support-related NPS declines appear when customers experience repeated friction across interactions rather than single incidents.
+Patterns of slow resolutions or unresolved issues reduce trust over time.

 Customer Effort Score (CES)

-High effort often results from repeated information requests, channel switching, unclear documentation, or multiple transfers.
-These are workflow issues rather than agent behavior issues.
-CES is particularly useful for identifying structural friction.
-Reducing effort often improves satisfaction without changing response speed.
+High effort results from repeated information requests, channel switching, unclear documentation, or multiple transfers.
+These are workflow issues, not agent behavior issues.

 Ticket Volume Trends

 Ticket volume measures demand entering the system.
-Volume alone does not indicate failure.
-It indicates load.
+Volume alone does not indicate failure; it indicates load.

 Agent Performance Metrics